-MBA Class; Time Value of Money in Financial Decision Making
+The Concept of Time Value of Money is Important to Financial Decision Making Because …

 “A bird in the hand is worth two in the bush”

 This medieval proverb still holds true today.
 In modern terms, it’s better to have a certain payoff today than an uncertain one in the future.
 After all, who knows what the future holds?
-By grasping net present value, you can find out how to hack the time value of money concept for your own benefit.
+By understanding the importance of time value of money, you can find out how to hack the TVM concept for your own benefit.

 What if someone offered you $10,000 today or $10,000 in three years?